Technical Management refers to the groups, departments or teams that provide technical expertise and overall management of the IT Infrastructure.

 Technical Design and Technical Maintenance and Support

 Technical Management consists of specialist technical architects and designers and specialist maintenance and support staff.
-In this publication, they are viewed as being part of the same function, but many organizations see them .as two separate teams or even departments.
+In this publication, they are viewed as being part of the same function, but many organisations see them .as two separate teams or even departments.
 The problem with this approach is that good design needs input from the people who are required to manage the solution and good operation requires involvement from the people who designed solutions.
 The problems that need to be overcome are similar to those faced in managing the Application Lifecycle.

 Technical Management metrics